 The Risk Management Department would like to nominate "The Street Crew" for Good Job Award.
-Kingsville Resident Francisco Gonzalez and his wife gave the Risk Management Department a call on May 21st of last year the Street Department installed a pipe at the front entrance of the Gonzalez home, the sidewalk and dirt as you can see in the pictures caved in causing the sidewalk to family was some dirt to in the sides of the sidewalk area the wheelchair would not fall the The sidewalk area is for their disabled mother (on a wheelchair).
+Kingsville Resident Francisco Gonzalez and his wife gave the Risk Management Department a call on May 21st of last year the Street Department installed a pipe at the front entrance of the Gonzalez home, the sidewalk and dirt as you can see in the pictures caved in causing the sidewalk to be unstable.
+All family the wanted was some dirt to fill in the sides of the sidewalk area the wheelchair would not fall off the sides.
+The sidewalk area is used as a handicap ramp for their disabled mother (on a wheelchair).
 I spoke to Charlie and we looked up the address to confirm that the city street crew did do the work at the time.

 After a few minutes of confirming Charlie Cardenas had Carol complete a work order for the repairs of the area, Never did I ever think they would do such a great job, not only did they repair the damage of the caved in dirt, they re-did sidewalk area (see pictures).
 As you can see the home is an older home and the sidewalk area was probably the original sidewalk when the home was built.
-The Gonzalez Family called me on Friday June 6^{th} - ecstatically happy of the work the street crew completed, they couldn't be happier with the employees who came to her home to work on it.
+The Gonzalez Family called me on Friday June 6th - ecstatically happy of the work the street crew completed, they couldn't be happier with the employees who came to her home to work on it.
 The employees and the supervisor went above and beyond of what they had to do.
 This is what makes my job working for the City of Kingsville so satisfying.